luyadev/luya/docs/releases/note_admin-2.0.0.md

 + Fixed a lot of smaller bugs.
 + Made small UI improvements (like reset icon for search etc.).

-Please check the full [Changelog](https://github.com/luyadev/luya-module-admin/blob/master/CHANGELOG.md) and the [Upgrading](https://github.com/luyadev/luya-module-admin/blob/master/UPGRADE.md) where you will find a list of all breaking changes.
+Please check the full [Changelog](https://github.com/luyadev/luya-module-admin/blob/master/CHANGELOG.md) and the [Upgrading Guide](https://github.com/luyadev/luya-module-admin/blob/master/UPGRADE.md) where you will find a list of all breaking changes.

-XYZ May 2019, LUYA developer team
+May 2019, LUYA developer team